 Kouglof and Coffee

-The Strasbourg kouglof is often dunked in coffee or hot chocolate for breakfast.
+Apparently, the best way to eat the Strasbourg kouglof is too dunk it in coffee or hot chocolate for breakfast.
+Well that’s how the Alsatians to it anyway.
 I was slightly dubious about this, but I gamely gave it a try.
 Not for breakfast, but at elevenses, which seems a much better time to consume something sweet.
 It turned out to be a pleasant surprise and I shall be dunking my kouglof in coffee from now on in.

 Strasbourg Christmas Market

 I have to confess, I’ve never been to the Strasbourg Christmas Market or Christkindelsmärik, as it’s known locally.
 But mon dieu, how I’d love to go.
 Strasbourg is a spectacular city and the old quarter is enchanting with its steep roofed medieval buildings and gothic cathedral.
 It’s only just under two hours from Paris by TGV.
 From London all I’d need to do is hop on the Eurostar and change at Paris.

 The market started way back in 1570 and is the oldest Christmas market in France.
 It’s also one of the largest in Europe.
 Actually there isn’t a Strasbourg Christmas Market as such, there are in fact eleven of them, dotted around the city.
 The most well known is the one in front of the Cathedral.
 The festivities start on the 24th of November this year and continue until the 31st of December.